 The community is a “Zona de Empleo y Desarrollo Económico”, enjoying a certain degree of fiscal and regulatory autonomy.
 It develops over 24 enclosed hectares and when completed it will house up to 10,000 residents.

-All the buildings are offered in rent to any Honduran or foreigner legally residing in the country.
+All the buildings are offered for rent to any Honduran or foreigner legally residing in the country.

 Ciudad Morazán is constituted as a Zona de Empleo y Desarrollo Económico (ZEDE), according to the Decree 120-2013 of September 6, 2013.
 As such, it is an integral part of Honduras.
 The Honduran Constitution, International Treaties signed by the country, and Honduran criminal law apply.

-Please refer to the section “Laws” to know the legal matters in detail.
+Please refer to the section “Publications” to know the legal matters in detail.

 The Technical Secretary is the highest authority in Ciudad Morazán.
 Simplifying, the law gives the position a role similar to that of a mayor and municipal council combined.